kriswolo/TIL/laravel/get-code-completion-for-model-properties.md

 # Get code completion for model properties in PhpStorm

-There is not out-of-the-box code completion for model properties.
+There is no out-of-the-box code completion for model properties.
 They need to be annotated like this:
 ```
 @property $name
 ```